alexandrotrevino/fugue-states/README.md

 **Design**

-FS leverages the MBIENTLAB/MetaWear MMS sensor and API.
+FS leverages MBIENTLAB/MetaWear sensors (MMS and MMRL) and API.

 The FS project contains high level mappings to intialize and access MMS
 data: